Q. I want to buy an unframed print - do you sell them unframed ?

-No. I am sorry but I very much recommend that you consider buying a framed print.
+No. I am sorry, I no longer sell my prints unframed.
+I do very much recommend that you consider buying a framed print instead because they are delivered complete and ready to hang.
 My prints are best displayed when they are mounted and framed and I offer a prompt framing service using a selection of quality mouldings.
 The price I charge for this service is little more than you would pay on the high street for a bespoke frame of the specialist dimensions required to fit my prints.

-Q. How soon after I order a framed print or stretched canvas will it be delivered?
+Q. How soon after I order a framed print will it be delivered ?